 Back in 1963, when Peter Madcat Ruth was a freshman in high school, he began taking guitar lessons at the Old Town School of Folk Music in Chicago.
 In 1964, his interest in guitar led him to an album by Sonny Terry and Brownie McGhee.
 Sonny Terry's harmonica playing inspired Madcat to pick up a harmonica and play along.
 He's been playing harmonica ever since.

 In his early years of harp playing, Madcat practiced along with whatever blues albums he could buy or borrow.
 He also listened to the blues live whenever he could at places like the University of Chicago, and Chicago's Regal Theater.
-Too young to listen to the blues in bars, Madcat was a devotee of the Big Bill Hill radio program, which featured occasional live broadcasts of blues performances from bars on Chicago's South Side.
+Too young to listen to the blues in bars, Madcat was a devotee of the Pervis Spann radio program on WVON, and the Big Bill Hill radio program on WOPA which featured occasional live broadcasts of blues performances from bars on Chicago's South Side.

 In 1966, Madcat met the legendary Chicago blues harmonica player, Big Walter Horton.
 Madcat was able to arrange to take harmonica lessons from him periodically over the next few years.
 As Madcat put it, "He's the man who opened my ears and mind to the amazing potential of the harmonica."